Trusted-Seed/dashboard/content/dashboard.md

     description: 1Hive
 associationBoard:
   title: Trusted Seed Association Board
-  description: 'The board is the brain in the complex organism of the Trusted
+  description: "The board is the brain in the complex organism of the Trusted
     Seed, it manages our legal and strategic direction.
 Current board members:
-    Max Semenchuk, Jeff Emmett, Letty Prados, Kris Jones, Ivy Bagay.'
+    Max Semenchuk, Jeff Emmett, Letty Prados, Kris Jones, Ivy Bagay."
   countText: Number of board members
   count: 5
   actionText: Read More